A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Joint estimation of multiple nonlinear mixed effects models

-In this section, we present a standard version of the SAEM algorithm in the context of joint estimation that will be the base of the penalized version that we introduce later.
-Here, we do not account for potential similarities of the parameters across groups.
+In this section, we present a standard version of the SAEM algorithm in the context of joint estimation, on which the penalized version that we introduce later will be based.
+For now, we do not account for potential similarities of the parameters across groups.
 The SAEM algorithm is a classical tool for parameter estimation of NLMEMs \citep{delyon1999convergence}.
 It iteratively maximizes the conditional expectation of the complete data log-likelihood.
-At iteration $k$ given the current estimates $\theta_{k-1}$, the problem reduces to the optimization of the following criterion:
+At iteration $k$, and given the current estimate $\theta_{k-1}$, the problem reduces to the optimization of the following criterion: \begin{linenomath}

-As this conditional expectation has no closed form for NLMEMs, it is approximated using a stochastic approximation scheme.
-The E-step of the classical EM algorithm is then divided in two parts, a simulation step where individual parameters are simulated using a Markov Chain Monte Carlo method (MCMC) and a stochastic approximation step \citep{kuhn2005maximum}.
-At iteration $k$ of the SAEM algorithm we have: \begin{enumerate} \item Estimation step (E-step): \begin{enumerate} \item Simulation step: draw $\phi^{g}_{k}$ using an MCMC procedure targeting $p(. \vert y^{g} , \theta^{g}_{k-1})$. \item Stochastic approximation step of $Q_{k}(\theta)$: update $\tilde{Q}_{k}(\theta)$ using the following scheme
+\end{linenomath} As this conditional expectation has no closed form for NLMEMs, it is approximated using a stochastic approximation scheme.
+The E-step of the classical EM algorithm is then divided in two parts: a simulation step where individual parameters are simulated using a Markov Chain Monte Carlo method (MCMC), and a stochastic approximation step \citep{kuhn2005maximum}.
+At iteration $k$ of the SAEM algorithm we have: \begin{enumerate} \item Estimation step (E-step): \begin{enumerate} \item Simulation step: draw $\phi_{g,k}$ using an MCMC procedure targeting $p(. \vert y_{g} , \theta_{g,k-1})$. \item Stochastic approximation step of $Q_{k}(\theta)$: update $\tilde{Q}_{k}(\theta)$ using the following scheme \begin{linenomath}

-where $\gamma_{k}$ is a decreasing sequence of positive numbers.
-When the complete data likelihood belongs to the exponential family, this step simply reduces to the stochastic approximation of its sufficient statistics $s_{1,i,k}^{g}$, $s_{2,k}^{g}$ and $s_{3,k}^{g}$:
+\end{linenomath} where $\gamma_{k}$ is a decreasing sequence of positive numbers.
+When the complete data likelihood belongs to the exponential family, this step simply reduces to the stochastic approximation of its sufficient statistics $s_{g,1,k}$, $s_{g,2,k}$ and $s_{g,3,k}$: \begin{linenomath}